 Over 70 licensed conveyancers are now licensed to also provide probate services.
-A number of CLC practices offer probate as well as conveyancing services and some practices have now been licensed to specialise in probate services alone.
+A number of CLC entities offer probate as well as conveyancing services and some entities have now been licensed to specialise in probate services alone.

 Our approach to regulation is proportionate and risk-based, and we support specialist lawyers in achieving good practice and developing prosperous businesses in an outcomes focused framework.
 Our regulatory assistance scheme ensures that each CLC regulated practice is allocated their own Regulatory Supervision Manager (RSM).
 The RSM’s role is to help the practice to understand their regulatory responsibilities and to assist them in their compliance with the CLC Code of Conduct and the Overriding Principles.